Rickyxrc/at-cli/README.md

 home.packages = [ inputs.atcodercli.packages.${pkgs.system}.default ];
 ```

+## Configuration

+See config.sample.yaml for details.

+WARNING: EVERY command defined here will DIRECTLY execute on your machine!

 ## Contribute translation

 We currently use [crowdin](https://crowdin.com/project/atcodercli) and support Chinese only, if you want to contribute to other languages, let me know by issue.